cirrith/Recipes/Recipes/Main Dishes/Beef Lo Mein.md

 5. Add cooked noodles and toss everything together.

 6. Into a large dish, combine noodles, vegetables and beef.
-Toss to bring everything together and serve while it's still hot.
+Toss to bring everything together.

 ## Notes